James Tomlin

 Family history living in South Pasadena

 My parents separated in 1946, moved to SP to live with aunt and uncle in 1947.
 Went through SP Schools K-12.
-My lucky life not to have grown up in Philadelphia
+My lucky life not to have grown up in urban Philadelphia.

 Family members who also went to SPHS